grahamwhaley/runtime/docs/architecture/architecture.md

 case it will first `kill` the container and only then `delete` it.

-The resources held by a Clear Container are quite different from the ones held by a host namespace container e.g. run by `runc`. `cc-oci-runtime` needs mostly to delete the pod holding the stopped container on the virtual machine, shut the hypervisor down and finally delete all related proxy resources:
+The resources held by a Clear Container are quite different from the ones held by a host namespace container e.g. run by `runc`. `cc-runtime` needs mostly to delete the pod holding the stopped container on the virtual machine, shut the hypervisor down and finally delete all related proxy resources:

-1. `cc-oci-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to to `delete` is running.
+1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to to `delete` is running.
-2. `cc-oci-runtime` sends an hyperstart `DESTROYPOD` command to `destroy` the pod holding the container running on the guest.
+2. `cc-runtime` sends an hyperstart `DESTROYPOD` command to `destroy` the pod holding the container running on the guest.
 The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
 3. After deleting the last running pod, `hyperstart` will gracefully shut the virtual machine down.
-4. `cc-oci-runtime` sends the `BYE` command to `cc-proxy`, to let it know that a given virtual machine is shut down. `cc-proxy` will then clean all its internal resources associated with this VM.
+4. `cc-runtime` sends the `BYE` command to `cc-proxy`, to let it know that a given virtual machine is shut down. `cc-proxy` will then clean all its internal resources associated with this VM.

 #### Proxy

-`cc-proxy` is a daemon offering access to the [`hyperstart`](https://github.com/hyperhq/hyperstart) VM agent to multiple `cc-shim` and `cc-oci-runtime` clients.
+`cc-proxy` is a daemon offering access to the [`hyperstart`](https://github.com/hyperhq/hyperstart) VM agent to multiple `cc-shim` and `cc-runtime` clients.
 Only a single instance of `cc-proxy` per host is necessary as it can be used for several different VMs.
 Its main role is to:
-- Arbitrate access to the `hyperstart` control channel between all the `cc-oci-runtime` instances and the `cc-shim` ones.
+- Arbitrate access to the `hyperstart` control channel between all the `cc-runtime` instances and the `cc-shim` ones.
 - Route the I/O streams between the various `cc-shim` instances and `hyperstart`.

 `cc-proxy` provides 2 client interfaces:

-- A UNIX, named socket for all `cc-oci-runtime` instances on the host to send commands to `cc-proxy`.
+- A UNIX, named socket for all `cc-runtime` instances on the host to send commands to `cc-proxy`.
 - One socket pair per `cc-shim` instance, to send stdin and receive stdout and stderr I/O streams.
 See the [cc-shim section](https://github.com/01org/cc-oci-runtime/blob/master/documentation/architecture.md#shim) for more details about that interface.

 The protocol on the `cc-proxy` UNIX named socket supports the following commands:

-- `Hello`: This command is for `cc-oci-runtime` to let `cc-proxy` know about a newly created VM that will hold containers.
+- `Hello`: This command is for `cc-runtime` to let `cc-proxy` know about a newly created VM that will hold containers.
 This command payload contains the `hyperstart` control and I/O UNIX socket paths created and exported by QEMU, and `cc-proxy` will connect to both of them after receiving the `Hello` command.
-- `Bye`: This is the opposite of `Hello`, i.e. `cc-oci-runtime` uses this command to let `cc-proxy` know that it can release all resources related to the VM described in the command payload.
+- `Bye`: This is the opposite of `Hello`, i.e. `cc-runtime` uses this command to let `cc-proxy` know that it can release all resources related to the VM described in the command payload.
-- `Attach`: `cc-oci-runtime` uses that command as a VM multiplexer as it allows it to notify `cc-proxy` about which VM it wants to talk to.
-In other words, this commands allows `cc-oci-runtime` to attach itself to a running VM.
+- `Attach`: `cc-runtime` uses that command as a VM multiplexer as it allows it to notify `cc-proxy` about which VM it wants to talk to.
+In other words, this commands allows `cc-runtime` to attach itself to a running VM.
 - `AllocateIO`: As `hyperstart` can potentially handle I/O streams from multiple container processes at the same time, it needs to be able to associate any given stream to a container process.
-This is done by `hyperstart` allocating a set of at most 2 so-called sequence numbers per container process. `cc-oci-runtime` will send the `AllocateIO` command to `cc-proxy` to have it request `hyperstart` to allocate those sequence numbers.
+This is done by `hyperstart` allocating a set of at most 2 so-called sequence numbers per container process. `cc-runtime` will send the `AllocateIO` command to `cc-proxy` to have it request `hyperstart` to allocate those sequence numbers.
 They will be passed as command line arguments to `cc-shim`, who will then use them to e.g. prepend its stdin stream packets with the right sequence number.
-- `Hyper`: This command is used by both `cc-oci-runtime` and `cc-shim` to forward `hyperstart` specific commands.
+- `Hyper`: This command is used by both `cc-runtime` and `cc-shim` to forward `hyperstart` specific commands.

 For more details about `cc-proxy`'s protocol, theory of operations or debugging tips, please read